 - 1. Activities Allowed - a.
-States, Territories, and Freely Associated States and their Subrecipients CPF is designed to provide funding for States, Territories and Freely Associated States' capital projects that meet all three criteria below: - (1) directly enable work, education, and health monitoring, - (2) designed to address a critical need that resulted from or was made apparent or exacerbated by the COVID-19 public health emergency, and - (3) designed to address a critical need of the community. - b.
-Presumptively eligible projects include: - (1) Broadband infrastructure projects designed to deliver service that meets or exceeds symmetrical download and upload speeds of 100 Mbps. - (2) Digital connectivity technology projects that involve the purchase and/or installation of devices and equipment to facilitate broadband internet access, where affordability has been identified by the Recipient as a barrier to broadband adoption and use. - (3) Multi-purpose community facilities that are designed to jointly and directly enable work, education, and health monitoring. - c.
-If the recipient proposes a different use of funds, projects may additionally be approved by Treasury on a case-by-case basis provided they meet the enumerated criteria above, These criteria are described in detail in the Capital Projects Fund Guidance for States, Territories and Freely Associated States (see (I.C.c: Case-by-Case Review). - d.
+States, territories, and freely associated states and their subrecipients:

+CPF is designed to provide funding for states, territories and freely associated states' capital projects that meet all three criteria below:

+- (1) directly enable work, education, and health monitoring, - (2) designed to address a critical need that resulted from or was made apparent or exacerbated by the COVID-19 public health emergency, and - (3) designed to address a critical need of the community. - b.
+Presumptively eligible projects include: - (1) Broadband infrastructure projects designed to deliver service that meets or exceeds symmetrical download and upload speeds of 100 Mbps. - (2) Digital connectivity technology projects that involve the purchase and/or installation of devices and equipment to facilitate broadband internet access, where affordability has been identified by the Recipient as a barrier to broadband adoption and use. - (3) Multi-purpose community facilities that are designed to jointly and directly enable work, education, and health monitoring.

+- c.
+If the recipient proposes a different use of funds, projects may additionally be approved by Treasury on a case-by-case basis provided they meet the enumerated criteria above, these criteria are described in detail in the Capital Projects Fund Guidance for States, Territories and Freely Associated States (see I.C.c: Case-by-Case Review). - d.
 States, territories, and freely associated states may only use CPF funds for costs associated with Program Plans that have been approved by Treasury, or for eligible program administrative costs. - e.
 Tribal Governments: - (1) An eligible Tribal government may apply individually, jointly with other Tribes, or through an organization, consortium, or similar entity.
-A designation letter, signed by the Tribal government's duly authorized Tribal official, must be received by Treasury if anyone other than the Tribal government is submitting the CPF application.
+A designation letter, signed by the Tribal government's duly authorized Tribal official, must be received by Treasury if anyone other than the Tribal government is submitting the CPF application. - f.

-- f.
 An approved CPF application must meet all three criteria below: - (1) directly enable work, education, and health monitoring, - (2) designed to address a critical need that resulted from or was made apparent or exacerbated by the COVID-19 public health emergency, and - (3) designed to address a critical need of the community. - g.
-Presumptively eligible projects include: - (1) Broadband infrastructure projects designed to deliver service that meets or exceeds symmetrical download and upload speeds of 100 Mbps. - (2) Digital connectivity technology projects that involve the purchase and/or installation of devices and equipment to facilitate broadband internet access, where affordability has been identified by the Recipient as a barrier to broadband adoption and use. - (3) Multi-purpose community facilities that are designed to jointly and directly enable work, education, and health monitoring. - (4) Projects may additionally be approved by Treasury on a case-bycase basis provided they meet the enumerated criteria above.
-These criteria are described in detail in the Capital Projects Fund Guidance for Tribal Governments. - (5) Tribal recipients may only use CPF funds for costs associated with applications that have been approved by Treasury, or for eligible program administrative costs.
-Auditors should refer to the approved application when testing the compliance requirements.
+Presumptively eligible projects include: - (1) Broadband infrastructure projects designed to deliver service that meets or exceeds symmetrical download and upload speeds of 100 Mbps. - (2) Digital connectivity technology projects that involve the purchase and/or installation of devices and equipment to facilitate broadband internet access, where affordability has been identified by the Recipient as a barrier to broadband adoption and use. - (3) Multi-purpose community facilities that are designed to jointly and directly enable work, education, and health monitoring. - (4) Projects may additionally be approved by Treasury on a case-by-case basis provided they meet the enumerated criteria above.
+These criteria are described in detail in the Capital Projects Fund Guidance for Tribal Governments.

+- (5) Tribal recipients may only use CPF funds for costs associated with applications that have been approved by Treasury, or for eligible program administrative costs.
+Auditors should refer to the approved application when testing the compliance requirements. - h.
+Tribal governments may only use award funds for program administrative costs and costs to carry out the projects described in the recipient's approved application subject to the Capital Projects Fund Guidance for Tribal Governments.